 - This course is the four credit hours with pre-recorded video lectures.
 So you have access to them during the summer semester, and there is no online classes on Tu and Th 8:00-10:05. - The videos will elaborately explain all the topics, and each is about 100 min.
 Students are expected to watch watch videos in chronological order, and ask their potential questions in the "Discussions' section on Carmen.
-I will answer your questions as soon as I can.
+Our TA and I will answer your questions as soon as we can.
 Other students are welcome to respond to your colleagues' questions.
-Participation in the Discussions forum has bonus credits.
 Alternatively you can ask your questions during office ours or just by emailing them to me.